plan-systems/design-docs/proof-of-correctness.md

    // Stores and provides rapid access to entries in a channel type ChannelStore struct {
        ChannelID         ChannelID
-       Epochs            []ChannelEpoch  // The last element is this channel's "current" epoch EntryTable        []Entry         // Contains EntryHeader info and points to ContentCrypt blob }
+       Epochs            []ChannelEpoch  // The latest element is this channel's current epoch EntryTable        []Entry         // Contains EntryHeader info and points to ContentCrypt blob }

-   // Represents a "rev" of Channel's security properties type ChannelEpoch struct {
+   // Represents a "rev" of this channel's security properties type ChannelEpoch struct {
        EpochInfo         EpochInfo
-       ChannelProtocol   string          // If access control channel: "/chType/ACC"; else: "/chType/client/*" ChannelID         UUID            // Immutable; set during channel genesis AccessChannelID   UUID            // This channel's owning ACC (and conforms to an ACC) }
+       ChannelProtocol   string          // If access control channel: "/chType/ACC"; else: "/chType/client/*" ChannelID         UUID            // Immutable; generated during channel genesis AccessChannelID   UUID            // This channel's owning ACC (and conforms to an ACC) }